mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 **POINT GUARD SHOTGUN**

 The bland name of this weapon belies its ability to irritate and confound skilled users.
-Developed as a low- cost and easy-to-use weapon for colonists and outback dwellers, it somehow morphed into an expensive and complex design with far too many safety features to be effective.
+Developed as a low-cost and easy-to-use weapon for colonists and outback dwellers, it somehow morphed into an expensive and complex design with far too many safety features to be effective.
 The overall concept is workable – a lightweight